 Metadata (or "data about data") is everything about a piece of information, apart from the information itself.
 So the content of a message is not metadata, but who sent it, when, where from, and to whom, are all examples of metadata.
 Legal systems often protect content more than metadata: for instance, in the United States, law enforcement needs a warrant to listen to a person's telephone calls, but claims the right to obtain the list of who you have called far more easily.
 However, metadata can often reveal a great deal, and will often need to be protected as carefully as the data it describes.

 Instant messaging systems are often unencrypted.
-OTR is a way of adding encryption to them, so that you can keep using familiar networks like Facebook chat, Google Chat or Hangouts, or Microsoft Messenger, but with your messages more resistant to surveillance.
+OTR is a way of adding encryption to them, so that you can keep using familiar networks like Facebook chat or Google Chat or Hangouts but with your messages more resistant to surveillance.

 Passwords are usually semi-permanent: once you set them up, you can keep using them until you manually change or reset them.
 One-time passwords only work once.
 Some one-time password systems work by having a tool or program that can create many different one-time passwords, that you use in turn.
 This is useful if you're afraid that there may be a key-logger on a system where you have to type in a password.